automata-network/multiprover-avs-operator-setup/prover/README.md

 ```
 * **l2**:
   * the endpoint of scroll, for example: `http://localhost:8545`.
-  * For setup the scroll archive node, check it out in [Setup the Scroll Archive Node](#setup-the-scroll-archive-node)
+  * To setup the scroll archive node, check out [Setup the Scroll Archive Node](#setup-the-scroll-archive-node)
   * If you cannot run the Scroll Archive Node, you can remove the **l2** field, but this may affect your final rewards.

 * **server.tls**: